I want to launch a Long Term Asset Fund: what are the next steps?

 In theory, FCA applications can be submitted from 15 November 2021.
 However the FCA is encouraging managers to engage with the FCA in advance of submitting an application.

-In practice we anticipate a minimum six month lead in time to launch as the steps will be:
+In practice we anticipate a nine to 12 month lead in time to launch as the steps will be:

 - identify service providers and agree commercial terms;

 - engage with distributors to settle on the target market and required LTAF features;